rundeck/rundeck/docs/en/09-api/01-chapter10.md

 API Version Number
 ------

-The API Version Number is required to be included in all API calls.
+The API Version Number is required to be included in all API calls within the URL.

-You can include this number in two ways:

-* HTTP Request Header: `X-RUNDECK-API-VERSION: 1.2`
-* Request Parameter: `api_version=1.2`

-If the version number is not included the API call will fail.
+If the version number is not included or if the requested version number is unsupported, then the API call will fail.

 Response Format
 ------